 “We are very pleased to be moving ahead and implementing our technology with industrial clients, demonstrating its effectiveness in combatting the rise of greenhouse gas emissions,” said Letourneau.

 Svante offers companies in emissions-intensive industries a commercially viable way to capture large-scale CO2 emissions from existing infrastructure, either for safe storage or to be recycled for further industrial use in a closed loop.
 With the ability to capture CO2 directly from industrial sources at less than half the capital cost of existing solutions, Svante makes industrial-scale carbon capture a reality.
 Svante’s Board of Directors includes Nobel Laureate and former Secretary of Energy, Steven Chu; former Airbus Group’s Chief Technical Officer Jean Botti; and Ganesh Kailasam, Technical Director of the Oil and Gas Climate Initiative.
-To learn more about Svante’s technology, mission and people, click here.
-You can also connect with us on Facebook or Twitter @svantesolutions.
+Connect with us on Facebook or Twitter @svantesolutions.

 For investor inquiries: